Please discover how we have helped clients across a diverse set of industries using our membrane filtration technologies.

-Multi-stage Treatment of Landfill Leachate: Case Study 2
+Multi-stage Treatment of Landfill Leachate: case study in Northern Europe

 Due to the nature of leachate and more stringent environmental legislation that prohibits the discharge of this wastewater into a sewer network or nearby river/lake, a waste treatment company located in a Scandinavian region has decided to explore the most suitable treatment options available on the market.